 I am certain that by now every single person who has ever read anything by me knows that I constantly mention Sam Harris, his books, his meditation app, and his podcast.

 If Richard Dawkins opened the door for me to the Hogwarts of Atheism, it was Sam who, like Hagrid, guided me through all the new things I encountered on every corner.
+He made me interested in things I never thought I would be interested in.

-I wrote at length about my journey from New Age to Atheism before, and there I mentioned how I pushed away everything, including meditation, once I stopped believing in the magic and God.
+I wrote at length about my journey from New Age to Atheism before, and there I mentioned how I pushed away everything, including meditation, once I stopped believing in God.
 It took me a few months to get back to my mindfulness practice and when I returned to it, it was for a different reason and with a different approach.

-Sam Harris’s book, Waking Up: Searching for Spirituality without Religion, was a crucial part of my search for the meaning of life and how to continue having some sort of a positive view on it.
-Before, every time I meditated I did it for God, now I had to learn how to do it for myself.
+Sam Harris’s book, Waking Up: Searching for Spirituality Without Religion, was a crucial part of my search for the meaning of life and how to continue having some sort of a positive view on it.
+Before every time I meditated I did it for God, now I had to learn how to do it for myself.

 Sam writes: What we need to become happier and to make the world a better place is not more pious illusions but a clearer understanding of the way things are.

 Reading the book opened my eyes to so many things that I was previously blind to; it showed me how to test everything I have ever heard about mindfulness on myself and see if it’s real.
-I happen to be a very curious person and when I hear someone offering to teach me something, I blindly follow them and usually almost drown myself in the ocean of their beliefs.
+I happen to be a very curious person and when I hear someone offering to teach me something I often blindly follow them and usually almost drown myself in the ocean of their beliefs.

 I highlighted passages in the book that most inspire me and I often come back to them when I am in doubt about something, or simply when I don’t feel mindful and present.